Credit for all Italian translations goes to LaMomo!

 Aro and Caius whipped their heads into my direction and looked at me questioningly.

 "I want to be one of you," I said without hesitating.
 "I came here to ask you to change me."

 The three brothers exchanged looks and talked too fast and low for me to hear anything.
 Aro looked interested, Caius looked hesitant, and Marcus looked bored.
 I wrung my hands nervously, terrified of what they would decide.

 "And why would you want to become a soulless monster like us?"
 Aro asked.
 It was clearly a trick question but I already knew what to answer.

-"I don't believe vampires are soulless – because if they were, I wouldn't understand why it was my destiny to become one.
+"I don't believe vampires are soulless—because if they were, I wouldn't understand why it was my destiny to become one.
 In my entire human life, I've always felt misplaced.
-I never belonged with humans.
-I've always been abnormal and I've never felt as at home as I feel in the vampire world – because it's the world where I'm supposed to live."
-I finished my little speech and they immediately turned to each other and started to talk amongst themselves again.
+I've never been comfortable in the human world.
+I've always been abnormal and I've never felt as at home as I feel in the vampire world—because it's the world where I'm supposed to live," I finished my little speech and they immediately turned to each other and started to talk amongst themselves again.

 I shook my head.
 "I haven't told a soul," I promised.

 "Well, we can't have a human know about us so that leaves us with only one choice."
 My breathing increased when Aro suddenly appeared in front of me and whispered in my ear.
 "Your gifts will make for an intriguing immortal, Isabella."

 I screamed out in pain when his teeth pierced my skin.